xDmv/telegram_bot_antispam/README.md

 https://github.com/eternnoir/pyTelegramBotAPI

 <br># install librery:
-$ pip3 install pytelegrambotapi
+<br>$ pip3 install pytelegrambotapi

 <br># run the bot from the directory with the command:
-$ python3 bot.py
+<br>$ python3 bot.py

+<br># When adding a bot to a group, you need to make it an "administrator" and allow it to send and edit messages.

 Capability my bot:
     <br>Delete all message that have: